How to Collect Host Objects¶

 to restart DataKit for the changes to take effect. -

-After enabling cloud synchronization, the system will actively report the following fields to the "TrueWatch" workspace (based on synchronized fields):
+After enabling cloud synchronization, the system will actively report the following fields to the "TrueWatch" workspace (based on the synchronized fields):

 Field Name | Description |